warehouse-web/warehouse/src/pages/events/2019-10-12-talk-printed-matter-in-fashion.md

 content:
   - type: text
     body: >-
-      Warehouse participates in Printing Plant Art Book Fair with a selection of independent fashion publications.
-Also, Beau Bertens, Elisa van Joolen, Femke de Vries, Jan Schoon and Mary-Lou Berkulin have a conversation about independent fashion publishing.
+      Warehouse will participate in Printing Plant Art Book Fair with a selection of independent fashion publications.
+Also, Beau Bertens, Elisa van Joolen, Femke de Vries, Jan Schoon and Mary-Lou Berkulin will have a conversation about independent fashion publishing.

       As Warehouse aims to create an engaging environment that facilitates